 Starting Your Job

-• Arrive at your workplace on the date required on the job offer you signed.
+• Arrive at your workplace on the program start date listed on your DS-2019 form.
 If you are unable to arrive on this date, contact your employer for permission to arrive on a different date, then inform ERDT who will confirm it with the employer.

 • W-4 FORM: Only complete sections 1 and 5.
 Check “Single” in section 1 even if you are married.
 Do not complete sections 2, 3 or 4.
 Do not write “exempt” on the form.